HekmatTaherinejad95/navigine_car_driving/README.md

 source install/setup.bash

 ```
-Connect all the necassary sensors.
+Connect all the necessary sensors.

 run: